e-Spirit/firstspirit-module-gradle-plugin/README.md

 </ul>

 With this a <code>.fsm</code> file is generated which includes a jar with all the classes which are needed in server scope and the module.xml with the corresponding resource entry.

+######com.espirit.moddev.components.annotations.@UrlFactoryComponent
+Should be added to a class implementing the UrlFactory in order to render the appropriate UrlFactory configuration into the module.xml.

+######com.espirit.moddev.components.annotations.@GadgetComponent
+Should be added to a class implementing the GomElement in order to render the appropriate GomElement configuration into the module.xml.

 ### Resources by convention